mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In order to Use the MEC, the requesting party must confirm the location in which the record was heard.
 Following Mississippi judicial laws, civil court records are managed by County Chancery Courts, Circuit Courts and the state appellate courts which have jurisdiction over civil cases.
 Haven confirmed the location of a record of interest, the appropriate court may then be selected from the drop-down bar of the MEC home page, after which the requesting party is redirected to the document filing system of the selected court/judicial district.

 Generally, users of the MEC, are required to complete the mandatory MEC registration using the signup page.
 This requires the $10 annual subscription fee which can be paid by card or check.
 Registrants are required to provide their full information or that of the user, along with their email address.
 Upon completing registration, each user is issued login information required to access the system.
-The are two primary methods used to retrieve the record of interest—by conducting a name-based search or by looking up the record by case number.
+There are two primary methods used to retrieve the record of interest—by conducting a name-based search or by looking up the record by case number.

 • Case Number Searches